 The project manager says, “Yes, I can shorten the duration of the project by four weeks.
 Your assistant told me about that and I modeled it.
-To do cut a month off the duration, I will need to have two additional engineers for the month of April and the budget will increase by $10,000 for extra consultants.”
+To cut a month off the duration, I will need to have two additional engineers for the month of April and the budget will increase by $10,000 for extra consultants.”

 The sponsor says,”No all I want is to cut the duration.
 No additional people or money.”

-Sponsor, “A good PM would be able to do whatever I want!”
+The sponsor responds, “A good PM would be able to do whatever I want!”

-“But it would be a lie.”
+Then the project manager replies, “But it would be a lie.”

-Requirements for Tradeoffs
+Requirements for Trade offs

 Trade offs are part of the toolset good project managers use.
-You must build the project plan with quantified measurable outcomes for every delivery.
+You must build the project plan with quantified measurable outcomes for every deliverable.
 And the schedule must have work estimates and accurate precedence relationships.
 Then you can model every change with its compensating trade offs.
 Risk Management

-Project Trade-off Language
+Project Trade off Language

-Let’s say the schedule has a task that was originally underestimated.
-Now the team member working on that task says it’s going to take 160 more hours of work and two weeks longer than originally planned.
-The PM agrees with the new estimate and quantifies and documents the impact of that increased time on the project budget.
-The remaining 160 hours of work will take 4 weeks at the rate of 40 hours a week with the one team member.
-That will take the task duration four weeks beyond the baseline plan.
-Because the task is on the critical path, it will cause a 4-week delay of the project completion date.
+Let’s say the schedule has a task that was originally underestimated by the consultant hired to produce the deliverable.
+Now that consultant says it’s going to take an additional 160 hours of work.
+The PM agrees with the new estimate and quantifies the impact of that increased time on the project budget.
+The 160 hours of remaining work will take 4 weeks at the rate of 40 hours a week with the one consultant.
+Because the task is on the critical path, this will cause a 4 week delay of the project completion date.

-We can think of a project as having four corners:
+Think of a project as having 4-Corners:

-- project scope (including deliverable quality),
+- project scope (including quality of deliverables)

 - cost (human resources and materials).

-Why don’t sponsors recognize the impact?
+Why don’t sponsors recognize this impact?
 Because in most projects only one, or at most two, of these corners is measurable.
 The completion date is always measurable and is often rock solid.
-In some situations, we have a project budget that is also measurable.
+In some situations, the project budget is also measurable.
 But most internal projects have no other measurable dimensions.
 Even with the two measured dimensions of duration and budget, the business value of the project (the scope) and the risk of not delivering that scope on time are usually unmeasurable.
-So executives continue to make arbitrary changes to the duration and the budget and think that it will have no impact on the scope of the project.
+So executives continue to make arbitrary changes to the duration and the budget and think that it will have no impact on the project’s scope, quality or risk.

 Just think about what happens when a project manager goes back to his team and says, “We have to finish two weeks earlier.”
 What will the team members do?
 They will look for shortcuts.
 The quality may go down and the level of deliverables produced may suffer as a result.
-They also take shortcuts that increase the risk of the project failing.
-But no one knows.

-Therefore, project sponsors assume there’s no risk from their arbitrary reductions in duration or budget.
+Team members also take shortcuts that increase the risk of the project failing.
+But the project sponsors don’t know this and they therefore assume there’s no risk from their arbitrary reductions in duration or budget.
 They are 100 percent confident in delivering the scope within the duration and/or budget.
-Now every project manager knows100 percent confidence is ridiculous.
+Now every project manager knows that 100 percent confidence is ridiculous.
 Particularly because most organizations have a project failure rate above 50 percent.
 Yet few project managers give their sponsors the opportunity to make decisions about the level of confidence they want.

-There is a better approach.
-If you have a quantified measure of the project’s scope (the business value) and you follow best practices when building the project schedule and budget, you can present your sponsor with quantified trade-offs between the “4-Corners” ™ of the project plan.
-This data-based decision making and “fine-tuning” is a good platform for approval.
-It is far better than arbitrary changes to one or more of the “4-Corners”™ without any offsetting changes to the others.
-You will also use these quantified trade-offs every time there is a variance to the plan.
-Your status reports should include trade-off analyses between the “4-Corners.”™ That gives executives data to evaluate the alternatives for taking advantage of opportunities and recovering from problems.
+This is a better approach.
+If you have a quantified measure of the project’s scope (the business value) and you follow best practices when building the project schedule and budget, you can present your sponsor with quantified trade-offs between the 4-Corners™ of the project plan.
+This data-based decision-making and fine-tuning is a good platform for the sponsors’ approval.
+It is far better than arbitrary changes to one or more of the 4-Corners™ without any offsetting changes to the others.
+You will also use these quantified trade offs every time there is a variance to the plan.
+Your status reports should include analysis of the trade offs between the “4-Corners.”™ That gives the executives data to evaluate the alternatives for taking advantage of opportunities and recovering from problems.

 This project trade-offs approach is inconvenient for executives who want to make a change to just one corner.
 If they do that, you will have projects that aren’t feasible, are late, over budget and achieve less than planned.
 Arguing with the project sponsor doesn’t work, particularly when they are your superior or your customer.
 What does work is using decision-making data.
-That’s the benefit of using project trade-offs.
+That’s the benefit of using project trade offs.

 - During the initial presentation of the project plan, you should model at least three project trade-offs or alternative ways of doing the project.
-Starting from the base design, you construct three project trade-offs to finish at least 20% earlier than the base design.
+Starting from the project’s base design, you construct three trade offs to finish at least 20% earlier than the base design.
 You also construct three alternatives that collectively lower the cost of the project by 20%.
 Having these options available during the project presentation gives you the ability to answer the question that executives often ask, “How can we do this cheaper and faster?”

-- When your weekly status report shows variances from the plan, you should use project trade-offs to model alternative corrective actions to address the variances.
+- When your weekly status report shows variances from the plan, you should use project trade offs to model alternative corrective actions to address the variances.

-Project Trade Offs Summary
+Project Trade off Summary

 It is a project management best practice to assess the impact of a change or variance on the project’s scope, cost, duration and risk.
-Then you model project trade-offs between those “4-Corners” ™ and give the decision-makers alternative ways to deal with the opportunities and problems.
+Then you model project trade offs between those “4-Corners” ™ and give the decision-makers alternative ways to deal with the opportunities and problems.